-Which 11 skills are essential to forging a successful career as a facility manager?
+Which 11 facilities skills are essential to forging a successful career as a facility manager?
 We’re looking at a survey resulting in the ultimate facilities management skill list.

 As a result, the survey yielded a framework of 11 skills that have become an integral part of the IFMA training and professional development programs.
 A facilities manager needs the know-how to be capable to hone each of these facilities skills.
-These skill sets are essential to forging a successful career as a facility manager.
-In this post, we're taking a close look at this facilities management skill list.
+These skill sets are essential to forging a successful career as in facility management roles.
+In this post, we’re taking a close look at this facilities management skill list.
 We also look at why it’s important for facility managers of all experience levels.

-FMs work with various teams, vendors, and other third parties at any given time; therefore, effective communication is a vital skill for this role.
+FMs work with various teams, vendors, and other third parties at any given time.
+Therefore, effective communication and interpersonal skills are vital facilities skills for this role.
 From small tasks to large projects, smart communication skills can be the difference between a project succeeding and failing.

-For example, let's say you're preparing a presentation for your company's leadership team members.
+For example, let’s say you’re preparing a presentation for your company’s leadership team members.
 You want to present on why they should consider implementing office neighborhoods.
-You have tons of occupancy data to back up your ideas, but unless you can present it in a way that everyone will understand, the effectiveness of your proposed plans might be lost on them.
+You have tons of occupancy data to back up your ideas.
+Unless you can present it in a way that everyone will understand, the effectiveness of your proposed plans might be lost on them.

 Being able to translate complicated information or data in a way that others can comprehend is a useful skill for any FM.